 Starting a business is a process, albeit one shrouded in risk and doubt.
 Many of the founders of todays most successful companies only got there on their second, third or fourth attempt.
 They succeeded by persevering and learning well from the things they did badly along the way.

-As a Virtual CTO my job is to reduce this risk and doubt to manageable proportions and turn failure from a victor into a mentor.
+As a Fractional CTO my job is to reduce this risk and doubt to manageable proportions and turn failure from a victor into a mentor.
 The methods I use and teach are applicable to all types of business, so why not apply them to myself?

 This post is the first in a series which describes how I’m trying to pluck the jewel of freelance success from the ashes of abject start-up failure.